 The first step was to migrate the firm to Microsoft Office 365, a secure cloud solution that would make sure all employees were using the exact same business software.

 The next step was to propose a new network design to replace the outdated infrastructure, which was hindering performance and slowing employee productivity.

 This included moving to a new cloud-based document and retrieval solution, one of many critical steps which was needed to comply with industry regulations.

 The new network design helped the firm improve operational productivity and set the stage for continued growth.
-How to maintain and manage all new systems was carefully documented by Ntiva and handed off to the existing IT staff.
+Instructions for how to maintain and manage all new systems were carefully documented by Ntiva and handed off to the client's IT staff.

-Moving to the cloud for document storage and retrieval ensured easy access to data from all offices, while upping security at the same time.
+Migrating to the cloud for document storage and retrieval ensured easy access to data from all offices, while improving security at the same time.